flowup/api-client-generator/README.md

 If the generator terminates with an error message, please re-run it with the `-v` flag and post the outputted stack trace.

 Feel free to discuss desired improvements or functionality in issues.
 Afterwards, the pull requests are very welcome.

+## Development

+If you are interested in contributing please follow these steps:

+1. [Create the issue](https://github.com/flowup/api-client-generator/issues/new) and discuss the problem
+2. Fork the repo
+3. Add your feature/fix
+    - follow the code style
+    - check for the lint errors
+    - in case of questions visit [gitter](https://gitter.im/api-client-gen) to chat with contributors
+4. Run the tests `npm run tests`
+5. Open the PR to [upstream master](https://github.com/flowup/api-client-generator/compare)
+    - mention the issue/bug/feature it solves/closes

 -------